-Preceding the initial selection of trial contact lenses, a comprehensive ocular evaluation should be performed that includes, but is not limited to, the measurement of distance and near visual acuity, distance and near refractive prescription (including determining the preferred reading distance for presbyopes), keratometry, and biomicroscopic evaluation.
+Preceding the initial selection of trial contact lenses, a comprehensive ocular evaluation should be performed that includes, but is not limited to, the measurement of distance and near visual acuity, distance and near refractive prescription (including determining the preferred reading distance for presbyopes), keratometry and biomicroscopic evaluation.

-Based on this evaluation, if it is determined that the patient is eligible to wear these lenses, the Eye Care Professional should proceed to the lens fitting instructions as outlined below.
+Based on this evaluation, if it is determined that the patient is eligible to wear these lenses, the Eye Care Professional should proceed to the appropriate lens fitting instruction outlined below.